Trump Ties Immigration Demands To DACA Deal, Including Border Wall

 Beyond the wall, the Democrats say the administration's list is "anathema to the Dreamers, to the immigrant community and to the vast majority of Americans."

-Although Republicans control both chambers of Congress, they have a narrow majority in the Senate and have struggled to pass even top legislative prioritie.
-And it's not clear that all, or even most, Republicans back what President Trump is proposing on immigration.
+Although Republicans control both chambers of Congress, they have a narrow majority in the Senate and have struggled to pass even top legislative priorities.
+And it's not clear that all, or even most, Republicans back what Trump is proposing on immigration.
 Passing a DACA fix is a top priority for Democrats, but they won't go along with Trump's long list of demands, meaning what once seemed like a bipartisan compromise in the works now looks more like another legislative standoff.

-In his letter to Congress, President Trump said the list of proposals was developed from the bottom up, working with law enforcement professionals on the front lines of America's immigration system.
+In his letter to Congress, Trump said the list of proposals was developed from the bottom up, working with law enforcement professionals on the front lines of America's immigration system.

-"In response, they identified dangerous loopholes, outdated laws, and easily exploited vulnerabilities in our immigration system — current policies that are harming our country and our communities," said Trump's letter to Congress.
+"In response, they identified dangerous loopholes, outdated laws, and easily exploited vulnerabilities in our immigration system — current policies that are harming our country and our communities," his letter said.

 These recommendations happen to also align nicely with Trump's campaign rhetoric.